tscanlin/developers.optimizely.com/src/content/ios/reference/index.md

 ### Subscribe to NSNotifications
 Optimizely provides a couple NSNotificationCenter notifications for developers to observe.
 Some use cases for implementing a notification include debugging and a way to interact with your other analytics tools.

+`OptimizelyStartedNotification` is triggered when Optimizely has successfully completed startup.

+`OptimizelyFailedToStartNotification` is triggered when Optimizely has failed to complete startup.

 `OptimizelyExperimentVisitedNotification` is triggered when an experiment is viewed by the user.
-The userInfo in the notification will have metadata which includes experiment Id, variation Id, experiment description and variation description for the experiment that was visited..
+The userInfo in the notification will have metadata which includes experiment Id, variation Id, experiment description and variation description for the experiment that was visited.

 `OptimizelyGoalTriggeredNotification` is triggered when an Optimizely goal is tracked and a conversion is counted.
 The user info in the notification will list the experiment IDs for which this was counted as a conversion.